bamos/latex-templates/README.md

 ![Screenshot](https://raw.githubusercontent.com/bamos/latex-templates/master/screenshot.png?raw=true)

 ## Writing Check
-I'm two months into a CS Ph.D. program and all my LaTeX writing is technical.
-I often place the passive voice in technical documents where the active voice better suits and have been searching for ways to automatically prevent using the passive voice.
-I recognize that using the passive voice can be favorable, as [this article][pv1] and [Wikipedia][pv2] describe, but I want to break my bad habit of misusing the passive voice.

-I've found the [btford/write-good][write-good] project, which is a native linter for English prose and works well on plaintext [LaTeX][latex] documents.
+[btford/write-good][write-good] is a native linter for English prose and works well on LaTeX documents.
-I've updated the [Makefile's][make] in this project to use `write-good` and refuse to build documents containing passive voice.
-I see forcing the active voice in LaTeX document as using the `-Werror` flag in C and C++ programs.
-All other messages are output as warnings after building.

-Note: The return status and correct flag handling are available in my fork at [bamos/write-good][bamos/write-good].
-I've submitted a [pull request][pr] to merge these changes into the original repository.

-I understand this forceful option isn't desirable for everybody.
-The check will run if `write-good` installed and on your `PATH`.
-You can disable this check by commenting out the first call to `write-good` in the Makefile with the `#` character.
+If `write-good` is installed, the Makefile's in this project will output a list of warnings and tips for improving writing after building the LaTeX documents.

 ## Contributing.
 Contributions are highly welcomed!